 Two pre-built utility programs provide a shorthand method for testing, avoiding lengthy network form and join sequences to get right to ZCL commands.
 To create and compile your own application, you'll use ZigBee API calls.
 Refer to the

-artik_zigbee_test.c file in the Examples section of the ARTIK SDK API article – you'll see that it is the source for the
+artik_zigbee_test.c file in the ARTIK IDE section – it's the source for the program that we use here.

 Install or update software